lukeboi/scroll-fourth-second/README.md

 Probably some combination of:
 - Not enough data for finetuning.
   - The fragment dataset is 50+ letters.
 I'm finetuning on about 3 letters.
+- The model is learning and overfitting on papyrus fiber patterns, not the crakle pattern.
 - Too large a model for so little data.
   - As with most things in ML, the winning formula for the kaggle competition was to increase paramater count.
 This does not make those models well-suited to finetune on small amounts of data.
   - In other words, the parameter count to finetuning dataset size ratio is way too small, a la llm scaling laws.